 Please contact our Loneliness Prescription Project Coordinator, Yasmin Shaikh on 0116 223 7367, or email: firstname.lastname@example.org

-You can also talk to your GP, or other staff member at your GP surgery, and they will provide you with more information.
+You can also talk to your GP, or other staff member at your GP surgery, and ask to be referred to the service.

 Susan's Story — Freedom Reclaimed!

 Getting a mobility scooter has given Susan a new lease of life.

 Susan, 69, had been living with health issues for six years which restricted her ability to get out and about, especially in the winter months.
 In addition to asthma and chronic obstructive pulmonary disorder (COPD), Susan developed a problem with her foot making her dependent on her family or taxis to buy groceries or visit friends.
 The cost of taxis meant that Susan couldn’t get out very often and she was becoming increasingly housebound.